SwampThingPaul/EcoDataViz/README.md

 Daily changes in Arctic sea-ice volume and thickness over a 41 year period (1979 - 2019) using data from the Polar Science Center [PIOMAS Arctic Sea Ice Volume Reanalysis](http://psc.apl.uw.edu/research/projects/arctic-sea-ice-volume-anomaly/) project.

 `R`-script can be found at [this link](./scripts/20190709_EcoDataViz.R).

+Associated detailed blog post with all the code and information can be found [here](https://swampthingecology.org/blog/july-9-2019-eco-dataviz/).

 ***
 <a name="20190917"></a>